 - Section 6 – Registration Number:

-The final six digits represent the unique registration number assigned by the Registrar of Companies (RoC) to identify the business within the state of registration.
+The last six digits of the CIN represent the unique company number or registration number assigned by the Registrar of Companies (RoC).
+This number helps uniquely identify the business within the state where it is registered.

 What is the importance of CIN in businesses?